 So, shall we start?

-150 g King Trumpet mushrooms, cut into slices
+- 150 g King oyster mushrooms, cut into slices

 Heat a heavy skillet on medium heat, add the spices and roast them slowly.
 Put them on a plate to cool.

 In a large saucepan, heat the oil, add the shallot, garlic and ginger.
 Cook until soft, add the roasted spices, broth, miso and soy sauce.
 Bring to a boil, cover and simmer for 10 minutes.
 Season with salt and pepper to taste.

 Heat the oil in a skillet, add the mushrooms and place them side by side.
 Cook, without moving, until browned on one side, about 2 minutes.
 Flip and cook another 2 minutes or until golden brown.
 Season to taste with salt and black pepper.

 Bring a large pot of salted water to a boil.
 Add the udon noodles and cook according to package directions, drain.